VikOlliver/RepRapMicron/README.md

 The maus directory contains standard axis drivers, XY complementary flexure Table, Z Tower, and probe parts that need screwing down to a solid surface.
 It can be assembled on a Metriccano baseboard supplied for lasercutting as metriccano_baseboad.svg, or a 12 x 14 hole piece of 10mm pitch perf board.

+An untested preliminary pantograph-like driver is under development in maus_parallelogram_axis_driver.scad

 As assembly documentation is on the Github Wiki, with configuration and usage instructions next up.
 Bill Of Materials to follow.

 ## gcode_segmentation